-Spastic cerebral palsy, sometimes referred to as bilateral spasticity, is the most common form of the disorder, affecting around 70% to 80% of all people diagnosed.
-This form of cerebral palsy mainly affects the muscle groups, but can create associated disorders as well.
+Spastic cerebral palsy is the most common form of the disorder, affecting around 70% to 80% of all people diagnosed.
+This form of cerebral palsy mainly affects the muscle groups, but may cause associated disorders as well.

-According to the St. Louis Children’s Hospital, muscles need enough tone in them to maintain correct posture, to help someone walk correctly, and to maintain speed and flexibility.
-Sensory nerve fibers, via the spinal cord and nerves, interact with the muscles and help control how they move.
+Muscles need enough tone in them to maintain correct posture, to enable standing and walking, and to maintain speed and flexibility.
+Motor nerve fibers, via the spinal cord, interact with the muscles to help control how they move.

-For someone with spastic cerebral palsy, brain damage tends to affect muscle control movement, mainly in the arms and legs.
-In turn, this influences the spinal cord and nerves’ reactions to muscle control, making them stiff, tense, and spastic.
-The faster someone moves, the more stiff the muscles may seem.
+For someone with spastic cerebral palsy, brain damage affects muscle control, coordination and movement, mainly in the arms and legs.
+In turn, this influences the way the spinal cord and nerves react, which then cause the muscles to become tense, and spastic.

-Children born with spastic cerebral don’t have any extremities deformities at birth, but over time it may develop, due to muscle spasticity and stretching limitations.
+Children born with spastic cerebral palsy do not usually have limb deformities at birth, but over time these may develop, due to muscle tenseness and stretching limitations.

 Spastic Cerebral Palsy Symptoms

-Spastic cerebral palsy is characterized by hypertonia, meaning increased muscle tone.
-The increased muscle tone leads to stiff, sometimes painful limbs.
-Other symptoms may include:
+Spastic cerebral palsy, also known as hypertonic cerebral palsy, is characterized by hypertonia, meaning increased muscle tone, and leads to stiff, and sometimes painful limbs.

-- Abnormal walking, marked by knees crossing or touching each other
+- Abnormal walking, marked by knees crossing in a scissor-like movement

 - Flexion at the elbows, wrists, and fingers

-These symptoms can make it difficult for those with spastic cerebral palsy to get dressed, brush their teeth, use the bathroom, and take a shower without assistance.
-Yet, the limitations on daily tasks will depend on how severe the disorder is.
-Children with mild cases of spastic CP may not need any help but may still have slight difficulties.
+These symptoms can make it difficult for those with spastic cerebral palsy to walk, get dressed, brush their teeth, use the bathroom, and take a shower without assistance.
+The limitations on activities of daily living (ADLs) will depend on how severe the disorder is.
+Children with mild cases of spastic CP may not need any help but may still have mild difficulties with ADLs.

-If both legs are affected, children may also have difficulties in transferring from one position to the next, standing and sitting upright, walking, and running.
+If both legs are affected, children may also have problems transferring from one position to the next, standing and sitting upright, walking, and running.

-Children with spastic cerebral palsy may also develop brain and nervous system symptoms, which can include:
+Children with spastic cerebral palsy may also develop other nervous system-related symptoms, which may include:

 - Hearing problems